 - Evaluate your property to determine the ecological studies and restoration that would be appropriate.

-- Identify specific, high-qualified research scientists who have the capability and interest for doing ecological studies and restoration on the property.
+- Identify specific, high-qualified research scientists who have the capability and interest in doing ecological studies and restoration on the property.

 - Negotiate and draft an agreement between you and each researcher’s university that establishes the terms for use of the land.